kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     ...

 This template adds (if not exist ;)) _viewlets.py_ module in browser directory.
-With added Example ViewletBase class, which bound to templates/example_viewlet.pt template
+With added Example ViewletBase class, which is bound to templates/example_viewlet.pt template

     >>> 'viewlets.py' in os.listdir('browser')